Belarus diverts plane to arrest journalist | DW | 23.05.2021

 An airport spokesperson told Belta that although authorities did not find any explosive devices on the plane.

 The opposition Telegram channel Nexta also reported that the plane was searched.
-The outlet said former editor Roman Protasevich had been detained.
+The outlet said former editor Roman Pratasevich had been detained.

 "The plane was checked, no bomb was found and all passengers were sent for another security search," said Nexta.
 "Among them was...
-Nexta journalist Roman Protasevich.
+Nexta journalist Roman Pratasevich.
 He was detained."

 The Belarusian Interior Ministry confirmed that Pratasevich was arrested at the airport.

-Exiled opposition leader Sviatlana Tsikhanouskaya described Protasevich as a "journalist, photographer, blogger and activist."
+Exiled opposition leader Sviatlana Tsikhanouskaya described Pratasevich as a "journalist, photographer, blogger and activist."

 The Belarus government regards Nexta as "extremist" and has made reposting information from the outlet punishable.

-Minsk added Protasevich to a list of "individuals involved in terrorist activity" last year.
+Minsk added Pratasevich to a list of "individuals involved in terrorist activity" last year.
 He also faces several other criminal charges including inciting hatred against the government.

-The German Foreign Ministry said Belarus should immediately explain both the diversion and Protasevich's alleged arrest.
+The German Foreign Ministry said Belarus should immediately explain both the diversion and Pratasevic's alleged arrest.

 European Commission President Ursula von der Leyen and European Council President Charles Michel were also among those who expressed dismay.